Troubleshoot network protection

 - Use audit mode to test the rule

 - Add exclusions for the specified rule (for false positives)

 Network protection will only work on devices with the following conditions:

-- Endpoints are running Windows 10 Enterprise edition, version 1709 or higher (also known as the Fall Creators Update).
+- Endpoints are running Windows 10 Pro or Enterprise edition, version 1709 or higher.

 - Endpoints are using Microsoft Defender Antivirus as the sole antivirus protection app.
-Using any other antivirus app will cause Microsoft Defender AV to disable itself.
+See what happens when you are using a non-Microsoft antivirus solution.

 - Real-time protection is enabled.

 - Audit mode is not enabled.
 Use Group Policy to set the rule to Disabled (value: 0).